garrandall/popular-music-data/tracks/safe---sound-dj-quik.md

 I ask my sister Jack for some help and she told me look around.
 Nigga they don't sell dope it sells itself
 While they kickback and just collect the wealth
-And now i'm thinking ain't nothing fly about these dirty ass khakis T-shirt dingy, prowings tackie
+And now I'm thinking ain't nothing fly about these dirty ass khakis T-shirt dingy, prowings tackie
 This could be a way to flip that little funky twenty dollars that I earned Right then is when I learned that